stonepreston/jetson-nano-keras-inferencing/README.md

 # Nano Setup

 I find it easier to work on a development machine (not the nano) and ssh into the nano when necessary.
+You will need to obtain the ip address of your nano.
+On the nano, open a terminal window and run the following command.

+    $ ifconfig

+Take note of the ip address of whatever network interface you are using (eth, wlan, etc)

 On your development machine, open a terminal window and ssh into nano.
-Enter your password when prompted
+Enter your password when prompted.

     $ ssh your_username@your_nano_ip